CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 order mpg, after(price)
 <</dd_do>>
 ~~~~
-And we're back to the original set-up^[If you are sharp-eyed, you may have noticed that the original `mpg` was an "int" whereas the final one is a
+And we're back to the original set-up.^[If you are sharp-eyed, you may have noticed that the original `mpg` was an "int" whereas the final one is a
 "byte".
 If we had called [`compress`](data-management.html#compress) on the original data, it would have done that type conversion anyways - so we're
 ok!]